momentum-morehouse/immersive-curriculum/w7-ruby/day3/homework/questionbox_day2.md

 For this project, your team will build a question and answer platform, not unlike Stack Overflow in format, although you can theme it however you like.
 After a few days, your application will allow people to ask questions, receive answers, and mark an answer as valid.

-The application should be styled with [Bootstrap](https://getbootstrap.com/).
+The application should be styled with [Bootstrap](https://getbootstrap.com/) or another css framework.
+It does _not_ have to be deployed to Heroku.

 On the first day, your application should: